 Under this category users can change the default locations for these directories.
 If relative paths are given, they are resolved under \$E2E_HOME (see 3.3.2) unless otherwise specified:

-- Simulations.
+□ Simulations.
 This is the place where all the files associated to simulation executions can be found.
-Execution scripts, report files and, by default, configuration and output files generated are going to be stored here. - Temp.
-Some intermediate files are going to be stored temporarily in this directory.
+Execution scripts, report files and, by default, configuration and output files generated are going to be stored here.